SYU15/coveComponenents/README.md

   - For example, to export the TV tabs, you should run ``gulp exportComponent --component TVScheduleTab``
 - The gulp task will create a file in the output folder that you can use in projects
   - The console will log out where the id name of the element that the component will render to, or you can check the file.

+## Export an individual component for production
+- Create an output folder in the top level directory of the project
+- In the terminal run ``gulp production --component COMPONENT_TOP_LEVEL_FOLDER_NAME``

 ## Testing
 - To run testing suite in the terminal: